The persistent problems of universities’ contributions to regional development

 About the Authors

-Paul Benneworth is a senior researcher at the Center for Higher Education Policy Studies, University of Twente, the Netherlands, and at Agderforskning, Kristiansand, Norway.
-Paul’s research focuses on the dynamics of innovation and regional development and in particular the ways in which cooperations and coalitions function in supporting regional innovation processes.
+Paul Benneworth was a senior researcher at the Center for Higher Education Policy Studies, University of Twente, the Netherlands, and at Agderforskning, Kristiansand, Norway.
+Paul’s research was focused on the dynamics of innovation and regional development and in particular the ways in which cooperations and coalitions function in supporting regional innovation processes.
 We learnt of the passing of Paul Benneworth on Tuesday 12th May 2020 (In Memoriam of Paul Benneworth).

 Lisa Nieth is a PhD student at the Center for Higher Education Policy Studies at the University of Twente and a junior researcher at Regio Twente, in Enschede, the Netherlands.
 Her PhD focuses on the role of HEIs in regional collaboration and explores the ways that regional policy-makers can use regional innovation policy to stimulate more effective regional engagement by HEIs.